How Can We Cultivate Changemakers?

-Importantly, as learning facilitators, if we don't help to empower young people to take real-world action in Stage 5 of The Changemaker Model, it risks leading to a sense of disempowerment and an attitude of "How can I possibly have any real impact on global sustainability issues?
+Importantly, as learning facilitators, if we don't help to empower young people to take real-world action in Stage 5 of The Changemaker Model, it risks leading to a sense of disempowerment and an attitude of "How can I possibly have any real impact on big sustainability challenges?
 I'm only one person."
-That's because informed citizens are not necessarily empowered citizens with a change mindset.
-It's up to us as educators to ensure that this overarching outcome is achieved through The Changemaker learning cycle.
+That's because informed citizens are not necessarily empowered citizens with a changemaker mindset.
+It's up to us as educators to ensure that this overarching outcome is achieved through The Changemaker Cycle.

 And it doesn't just stop there.
 Once real action is taken (another new experience), it's back to the beginning of The Changemaker Model to share, process, generalize, and apply what's been learned.